The Bells of St. Mary's: Plot

 The unconventional Father Charles "Chuck" O'Malley takes over the supervision of St. Mary's parish and its inner-city elementary school run by nuns, led by the strict but kind-hearted Mother superior, Sister Mary Benedict.
 She explains to Father O'Malley that St. Mary's had to sell the school playground to the grumpy Horace P. Bogardus, a local businessman and the chairman of the city council, to repair the dilapidated school building.
 The site of their former playground is now a modern building under construction next door to the school, with Sister Benedict hoping that Bogardus will donate the new building to the church.

 Father O'Malley meets Bogardus, who warns him that if the church does not sell him the school building to use as a parking lot, he will have the city council condemn it.
-Father O'Malley is then approached by Mary Gallagher, who desperately wants to enroll her young daughter Patsy at St. Mary's.
+Father O'Malley is then approached by a Mary Gallagher, who desperately wants to enroll her young daughter Patsy at St. Mary's.
 Mary recounts that 13 years earlier, her husband, musician Joe Gallagher, left for a gig in Cincinnati shortly after the wedding and never returned, leaving Mary to prostitute herself to support Patsy.
 The school takes Patsy in as a boarding student, but she struggles with her studies.

 Although Father O'Malley and Sister Benedict work together to save the school, their different views and methods occasionally lead to mild disagreements.
 After a female student accidentally hits a baseball through Bogardus' window while Sister Benedict is teaching her how to swing a baseball bat, Sister Benedict comes over to apologize.
 As Bogardus takes the sister on a tour of his nearly completed building, she suggests that he donate it to the church, convincing him that his donation would be his great legacy.
 Later, a stressed Bogardus is advised by his physician, Dr. McKay, to rest.